If you’ve been a Christian for a long time, you’re probably familiar with the Armor of God. If you aren’t, here’s a quick refresher:

 “Take up the whole armor of God… having girded your waist with truth, having put on the breastplate of righteousness, and having shod your feet with the… gospel of peace; above all, taking the shield of faith with which you will be able to quench all the fiery darts of the wicked one.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God” (Ephesians 6:13-17 NKJV).

-The imagery Paul is using here is of a relationship to God’s word and character that is so close and intimate, that we can actually wear it like a garment.
+The imagery Paul is using here is of a relationship to God’s Word and character that is so close and intimate, that we can wear it like a garment.
 Pretty cool, right?

-And while “wearing words” might seem like a strange idea, there is real historical precedent for it.
-In the 15th century, the nuns of a convent in Northern Germany actually sewed old leftover parchment manuscripts into their robes.
+While “wearing words” might seem like a strange idea, there is historical precedent for it.
+In the 15th century, the nuns of a convent in northern Germany sewed old leftover parchment manuscripts into their robes.
 When I heard about that, I couldn’t help but think of the Armor of God, and the close relationship between God’s Word and ourselves that is implied by it.

 So the next time life’s storms have you turned around and wondering which way is up, do like those giants of the faith did, and turn to God’s Word!